 - 12 ounces (2 small clamshell packages) blueberries or mixed berries (blueberries, raspberries, blackberries and cranberries)

-- 6 Tablespoons bone meal (seaweed calcium can be used for adult dogs)
+- 6 Tbsp bone meal (seaweed calcium can be used for adult dogs)

-- 1 Tablespoon hulled hemp seeds or hemp hearts
+- 1 Tbsp hulled hemp seeds or hemp hearts

 If you have a grinder, grind the chicken heart and beef liver.
 If you don’t have a grinder, chop the liver and heart into small cubes.